How To Hike The Willis Creek Slot Canyon In Utah

 Here are the GPS coordinates: 37.48367148543457, -112.09733707849618

-You can also use the Google map below to navigate you directly to the parking lot, which is a 1 hour drive from either Bryce or Escalante.
+You can click on this link to open it in maps and navigate you directly to the parking lot, which is a 1 hour drive from either Bryce or Escalante.

 The trailhead is right across the road from the car parking.